 Step 1.
 Gather Application Documents

-- Letter from a Designated School Official/Responsible Officer (DSO/RO) - Described in Step 3
+- Request a letter from a Designated School Official/Responsible Officer (DSO/RO) - Described in Step 2

-- U.S. federal income tax return documents (if applicable)
+- (If applicable) Complete your U.S. federal income tax return documents

 Option 2: Verify your immigration documents through an IRS-authorized Certifying Acceptance Agent*